MinghanLi/STMask/README.md

 ![image](https://github.com/MinghanLi/STMask/blob/main/images/overall1.png)

 # News
+- [27/06/2021] **!Important issue:** For previous results of YTVIS2021 and OVIS datasets, we use the bounding boxes with normalization in the function bbox_feat_extractor() of track_to_segmetn_head.py by mistake. _However, the bounding boxes in bbox_feat_extractor() function should not be normalized._ We update the results and trained models for YTVIS2021 and OVIS datasets.
+Apologize for our negligence.
 - [12/06/2021] Update the solution for the error in deform_conv_cuda.cu
 - [22/04/2021] Add experimental results on [YTVIS2021](https://youtube-vos.org/dataset/vis/) and [OVIS](http://songbai.site/ovis/) datasets
 - [14/04/2021] Release code on Github and paper on arxiv